1. Check the rules

-Make sure your dog is in good general health and up to date with vaccinations and flea and tick protection before you leave.
-You should also check your campground to see if you need to bring proof of any vaccinations – some may require proof of rabies protection, for example.
+Make sure your dog is in general good health and up to date with vaccinations and flea and tick protection before you leave.
+You should also check your campground to see if you need to bring proof of any vaccinations.
 It may also be a good time to think about pet insurance, to be on the safe side.

 No pet owner wants the distress of losing their four-legged friend.
 To be safe, you may want to get your dog microchipped if they’re not already.
 At the very least, make sure they have a proper collar with identification tags that include your contact information.
-Tip: add another tag with the name and number of the campground you’re staying at for speedy returns if your pup wanders off.
-And if you’re likely to be somewhere where mobile reception is patchy, you might want to include contact details for a friend back home who can be reached.
+Keep in mind too that although laws vary from state to state and council to council, dogs can only be off the leash in designated off-leash areas.
+Tip: Add another tag with the name and number of the campground you’re staying at for speedy returns if your pup wanders off.
+And if you’re likely to be somewhere where mobile reception is patchy, you might want to include contact details for a friend back home they can call instead.

 It sounds obvious, but make sure you bring enough food and water for your pup to last the whole camping trip – and remember that they will probably need more water than usual.
-Don’t forget bowls to serve it up in, either.
+Don’t forget bowls to serve it up in too!

 Be prepared in case your poor pooch gets a thorn caught in their paw – pets’ foot pads are more sensitive than you might think.
 Your vet can prescribe an appropriate pain reliever, and paw balm is a good thing to have on hand to soothe sore, dry or cracked paws at the end of the day.
 You might also want to bring a pet-safe fly repellent, and perhaps a dog ear cleanser to safely remove dirt after a session rolling around in the leaves.

-Dogs might be descended from wild animals, but chances are your pup is no more used to cold nights sleeping in a tent than you are.
+Dogs may be descendants of wild animals, but chances are your pup is no more used to cold nights sleeping in a tent than you are.
 Bring some doggie blankets and rug up together to keep cosy at night.
 If your dog is sleeping outside, a carrier can be a good haven from rain and wind.

-Other campers will love you for being a polite pet-owner.
-Bring along plenty doggie waste bags and pick up after your pooch.
+Other campers will love you for being a polite pet owner, and so will the environment.
+Bring along plenty of doggie waste bags and pick up after your pooch.
 If there is no rubbish bin available your next best option is to bury the waste, so bring along a little folding shovel.

-Of course, you’ll want to give your dog time to run wild and free during the day, but it’s important to have a leash on hand to keep them under control when you need to.
+Of course, where it’s safe and legal you’ll want to give your dog time to run wild and free, but it’s important to have a leash on hand to keep them under control when you need to.
 No matter how well-behaved your pup is, the new sights and smells can cause a lot of excitement, and you don’t want them running into any danger.
-Tip: bring a spare leash in case one breaks!
+Tip: Bring a spare leash in case one breaks!